srikrishnan-lab/lab-manual/docs/onboarding/reading_list.md

 # Reading List

 Here are some papers that are essential or useful reading for members of our group.
-Everyone should read the papers in <a href="#general">General</a> section, and the others are good starting points if the topic area is relevant or of interest.
+Everyone should read the papers in the <a href="#general">General</a> section, and the others are good starting points if the topic area is relevant or of interest.

 ## General <a name="general">

 * Bankes, S. (1993).
-Exploratory Modeling for Policy Analysis. *Operations Research*, 41(3), 435–449. <https://doi.org/10.1287/opre.41.3.435>**
+Exploratory Modeling for Policy Analysis. *Operations Research*, 41(3), 435–449. <https://doi.org/10.1287/opre.41.3.435>
 * Saltelli, A. (2019).
 A short comment on statistical versus mathematical modelling. *Nature Communications*, 10(1), 3870. <https://doi.org/10.1038/s41467-019-11865-8>
 * O’Hagan, T. (2004).
 Dicing with the unknown. *Significance*, 1(3), 132–133. <https://doi.org/10.1111/j.1740-9713.2004.00050.x>
 * Box, G. E. P. (1976).
 Science and Statistics. *Journal of the American Statistical Association*, 71(356), 791–799. <https://doi.org/10.1080/01621459.1976.10480949>